 Qualifying for a jumbo loan while being self-employed isn’t much different than getting any other type of mortgage.
 In fact, the majority of buyers that utilize jumbo financing today are self-employed.
-Jumbo loans are loan amounts above the $510,400 conforming limit (except a few high-cost locations) and do have some extra qualification guidelines compared to other loan types.
+Jumbo loans are loan amounts above the 2021 conforming limit of $548,250 (except a few high-cost locations) and do have some extra qualification guidelines compared to other loan types.
 Let’s take a look at some of the basic jumbo guidelines and how they apply to self-employed buyers.

 A buyer who is considered self-employed obtains income from a business and not a standard employer.
 For those who do work for an employer, jumbo lenders ask for the most recent paycheck stubs, W2 forms and a completed verification of employment form or “VOE” Many of these borrowers get paid regularly, such as the 1st and 15th of each month yet the self-employed buyers pay works differently.
 Instead, the self-employed borrower gets paid when the services or products they provide are paid for by their clients.
 A self-employed borrower can get income from various sources.

 Jumbo mortgage guidelines for the self-employed provide third-party documentation to the lender that shows consistent income that is likely to continue well into the future.
 This is done primarily by providing the two most recent tax returns.
 The net income reported on these two returns is averaged over the two year period and should be consistent from one year to the next.